-Regensburg, Weltenburg Abbey, and One Last Emerald Waterways Day
+Regensburg, Weltenburg Abbey, and One Last Emerald Cruises Day

 Aaron Saunders, Live Voyage Reports